What Is the State Tree of Arkansas? Facts & FAQ

 What Is the State Tree of Arkansas?

-The state tree of Arkansas was selected in 1939, and the loblolly pine tree was chosen.
 This tree is important for its use as timber, and its native range extends from Texas in the south to New Jersey in the north.
 You may also see this tree referred to as a southern yellow pine within the timber industry.

 Loblolly pines exist in large numbers along coastal plains.
 If you’re thinking to yourself that Arkansas, a landlocked state, has no coastal plains, you’d be wrong.
 Arkansas is home to ancient coastlines, which are packed with fossils.
 It’s likely that the calcium deposits from these fossils along these ancient coastal plains are the reason these trees inhabit these areas in large numbers.